luucaslfs/Projeto_Testes/Prompts.md

 ## Prompt Inicial para Busca Literária

 ```
-Help to execute the first phase of our research as specified in the report template and research plan.
-Generate the output without in-text citations.
-Include a references list at the end with all sources used.
-Execute a comprehensive literature search on LLM-generated tests for REST APIs.
+We are executing a comprehensive literature search on LLM-generated tests for REST APIs.
+Your mission is to make a first-review and help me structure findings in the papers we selected.
 Follow these steps:

-1. Identify the most relevant databases for this topic
-2. Create a search query using these keywords: "LLM API testing," "GPT generated API tests," "language model REST API testing," "large language models testing automation"
-3. Find 15-20 of the most relevant papers from 2020-2025
-4. For each paper, extract:
+For each paper, extract (1 column for each topic below):
-   - Title, authors, publication venue, and year
+   - Title
+   - Authors
+   - Publication venue
+   - Link to access the paper
+   - Year
    - Key findings related to my research questions
    - Methodologies used
    - Types of APIs studied